 "Children Reading to Dogs" has been a popular monthly addition during the last 3 fiscal years.
-This year it expanded to two sessions.
+The expansion to two sessions has been a success and will continue.

 Lit' Lit Club was added in 2011.
-This group of lower elementary and preschool children read aloud and talk about materials selected by the parents and the children's librarian.
+This group of lower elementary and preschool children read aloud and talks about materials selected by the parents and the children's librarian.